-The hammam therapy is done on a marble surface that takes up to four ladies at once! that was news to me as I had only done a Moroccan bath in the past, where the treatment is done privately in a closed room.
+The hammam therapy is done on a marble surface that takes up to four ladies at once! that was news to me as I had a Moroccan bath in the past, where the treatment is done privately in a closed room.
 Another thing worth noting is that I didn’t wear the top piece of my disposable underwear! since this was my first Turkish hammam experience, I wasn’t aware of the formalities and procedures.
 So when I saw two disposable underwear pieces (one was rolled in a plastic wrapper), I assumed that this was an extra disposable panty and I didn’t bother to open it.
-Then, when I get to the hammam facility, I was surprised to find out that I will be joined by other ladies (and their therapists) in the same area.
+Then, when I get to the hammam facility, it was surprising to find out that other ladies and their therapists will be joining me in the same area.
 And everyone was wearing both pieces of their disposable hammam underwear 🙂

-At the end of the rejuvenating and detoxing session, a Turkish evil eye bracelet (which I loved) is given to the client.
+At the end of the rejuvenating and detoxing session, you will receive a Turkish evil eye bracelet (which I loved).
 It’s a simple, yet so cute and meaningful gift that I plan to wear it daily (to match my evil eye necklace that I wear almost daily).

 For my Balinese massage, I chose an Indonesian therapist – Asie.
 The music played in the massage room was relaxing, the treatment was rejuvenating and it was the perfect add-on to my royal hammam session.

 The result was shiny, glowing and super soft and supple skin, a relaxed mind and a memorable spa day.

 What I didn’t like about my visit to Talise Ottoman Spa was the following: